jtheisen/moldinium/readme.md

 class library that doesn't depend on anything besides .NET, not even on
 Moldinium: Dependency injection purists will rejoice.

-This class library is used by three different projects that each provide a UI for it: One for WPF, one for Blazor WebAssembly and a stateless one using ASP.NET MVC.
+This class library is used by three different projects which each provide a UI for it: One for WPF, one for Blazor WebAssembly and a stateless one using ASP.NET MVC.